 Special Guardianship Orders

 In certain circumstances it may be appropriate for a grandparent to apply to take over the full-time care of a child and in these circumstances, they can apply to become a Special Guardian.
 This is done by way of an application for a Special Guardianship Order (SGO).

 We can offer you advice on the best course of action for you and advise whether a SGO is appropriate in all the circumstances.
-We offer a fixed fee appointment to discuss the options which will provide you with a tailored approach and plan of action.
+Get in touch to discuss the options which will provide you with a tailored approach and plan of action.